den-materials/angular-style-guide/README.md

 Use `mapController` rather than `map`.
 Use `phoneService` rather than `phone`

-### Use DromedaryCase for controllers, directives, etc.
+### Use UpperCamelCase for controllers, directives, etc.

-Some style guides use DromedaryCase or UpperCamelCase such as `DoAwesomeController`.
+Some style guides use UpperCamelCase such as `DoAwesomeController`.
 This is primarily in preparation for ES6 and classes.
-While not absolutely necessary, consistency is clearer.
+While not absolutely necessary, being consistent about this keeps it clear.

 Avoid:
 ```